Skip to Main Content

 • Be flexible.
 You may have to broaden or narrow your topic to fit your assignment or the sources you find

 Selecting a good topic is not always easy.
 It must be narrow and focused enough to be interesting, yet broad enough to find enough information.
-Before deciding on your final topic, review your assignment so you know what your final project should look like.
+Before deciding on your final topic, review your assignment so you know you're meeting all the requirements e.g., length, layout, required number and types of sources.
 Don't lose sight of your end goal!

 Brainstorming for a Topic